-For example, the logos is God’s plan and should be an it,” and “holy spirit,” when used as God’s gift, should also be translated into English as an “it.”
+For example, the logos is God’s plan and should be reflected as “it,” and the “holy spirit,” when used as God’s gift, should also be translated into English as an “it.”
 To the un-indoctrinated mind, plans and gifts are obviously not “persons.”

 Note: Trinitarian Christians believe “the Holy Spirit” is a masculine being and translate the pronouns that refer to it as “he” in spite of the fact that the noun is neuter and call for an “it,” not a “he” in Greek.
 Similarly, even though the masculine noun calls for the masculine pronoun in the Greek language, it would still not be translated into English as the masculine pronoun, “he,” unless it could be shown from the context that the subject was actually a male; i.e., a man, a male animal, or God (who represents Himself as masculine in the Bible).
 So the question to answer when dealing with “the Word,” “the Comforter” and “the holy spirit” is not, “What gender is the noun and associated pronoun in the Greek language?”
 Rather, we need to ask, “Do those words refer to a masculine person that would require a “he” in English, or do they refer to a “thing” that would require the pronoun “it”?”
 When “holy spirit” is referring to the power of God in action or God’s gift, it is properly an “it.”
 (Ref.
 What Is The Holy Ghost?)
 The same is true for the “comforter.”